-In the past, creating high-quality, professional product photos was a task that was only possible for trained photographers with expensive equipment.
+In the past, professional photography of ecommerce products was a task that was only possible for trained photographers with expensive equipment.

 Fast forward to today, and all you need to take stunning product photos for your business is a smartphone, some free photo editing apps, and a little bit of effort.